Database Normal Forms Explained with Easy Examples

 - Eliminating redundant supplier information.

-There are several Dbms normalization forms, such as the first normal form, the second normal form, the third normal form, the Boyce-Codd normal form, the fourth normal form, and the fifth normal form.
+There are several DBMS normalization forms, such as the first normal form, the second normal form, the third normal form, the Boyce-Codd normal form, the fourth normal form, and the fifth normal form.

 1st Normal Form (1NF) ensures that a database table has only atomic (single) values in each column, meaning no multiple values or lists are stored in one cell.
 It also eliminates repeating groups, ensuring each row is unique.
 In simple terms, 1NF makes sure each cell in a table contains just one piece of information, and each record is distinct.
 This helps in organizing data properly and reduces redundancy.